ccades/bookManager/README.md

 # Book Manager

-Book Manager is a simple two tab application where a user can search open library.org for books and add desired ones to a wish list.
+Book Manager is a simple two tab application where a user can search openlibrary.org for books and add desired ones to a wish list.

 ## Installation